supaorg/supa/docs/dev/spaces.md

 - Chat tree
   - Root stores the chat config ID and contains a `messages` branch.
 Messages are vertices with properties `{ _n: "message", text, role, createdAt, ... }`.
 - Files tree
   - Root is marked with `appKind: 'files'` and contains a logical `files` folder.
-Child vertices represent folders and files (with metadata such as `contentId`, `mimeType`, `size`).
+Child vertices represent folders and files (with metadata such as `hash`, `mimeType`, `size`).
 Bytes are not stored in ops.

 ## Persistence